 Municipal waste generation serves as a key indicator of both consumption levels and the efficiency of waste management systems within a society.
-In the European context, the European Union closely monitors this metric, considering its environmental implications and its relevance to circular economy and sustainability objectives [1].
+In the European context, the European Union closely monitors this metric, considering its environmental impact, as well as its relevance to circular economy and sustainability objectives [1].

-Between 1995 and 2018, the average amount of municipal waste generated per capita in EU Member States consistently exceeded 500 kg per inhabitant per year.
+Between 1995 and 2018, the average amount of municipal waste generated per capita in EU Member States consistently exceeded 500 kg per person per year.